matteostronati/Cooperative-transport-with-UR5/README.md

 4. **`plot_error`**
    - Reads log files from the executed trajectory.
    - Generates plots showing tracking errors for performance analysis.
+   -
+The **general architecture of the nodes** is shown in the image below:
 ![Architecture of the system](architecture.png)
 ## Usage
 ### 1. Hardware setup